-Since August, I have been working as an anaesthetic practitioner in a South London NHS trust.
-This entails working alongside consultant anaesthetists, assisting them in their day to day anaesthetic duties and providing high quality holistic patient-centred care.
+After graduating I secured a role as an anaesthetic practitioner at a South London NHS trust.
+This entailed working alongside consultant anaesthetists, assisting them in their day to day anaesthetic duties and providing high quality holistic patient-centred care.
 I originally found out about the job through a mutual friend who was already an operating department practitioner.

 The skills required to work in the perioperative environment are diverse, and include being able to manage a patients’ airway, understanding and performing correct patient positioning, checking the functionality of anaesthetic and surgical equipment, and also preparing and being responsible for medicines including controlled drugs.

 Alongside these are sets of non-clinical skills that I demonstrate every day such as having situational awareness, good communication skills, team working and knowing my own limits.